-In order to get a job teaching english in South Korea there are two major requirements.
-You need to be able to speak english, if english is a native language, than you are the cream of the crop and you are a shoe in.
-If english is your second language than it can be tougher, but the better you speak english, the better your chances.
-In addition to that, the other thing you need in order to be considered for an english teacher in South Korea is a college degree.
+In order to get a job teaching English in South Korea, there are two major requirements.
+You need to be able to speak English, if English is a native language than you are the cream of the crop and you are a shoe in.
+If English is your second language then it can be tougher, but the better you speak English, the better your chances.
+In addition to that, the other thing you need in order to be considered for an English teacher in South Korea is a college degree.
 The awesome part is, it the degree can be in ANYTHING.
 Megan studied Fashion Merchandising, while I studied Broadcast Journalism.
-We had no teaching experience, no ESL (english as a second language) training, absolutely nothing!
+We had no teaching experience, no ESL (English as a second language) training, absolutely nothing!

 How We Got Started